google/turbinia/turbinia/api/client/docs/TurbiniaEvidenceApi.md

 Get Evidence Summary

-Retrieves a summary of all evidences in redis.
-Args:   sort Optional(str): Attribute used to sort summary.
+Retrieves a summary of all evidences in Redis.
+Args:   sort Optional(str): Attribute used to sort summary.   output Optional(str): Sets how the evidence found will be output.
 Returns:   summary (dict): Summary of all evidences and their content.
 Raises:   HTTPException: if there are no evidences.

 ### Example